 Corals are anthozoans, the largest class of organisms within the phylum Cnidaria.
 Comprising over 6,000 known species, anthozoans also include sea fans, sea pansies and anemones.
-Most stony corals are under the group “scleractinians” and are primarily responsible for laying the foundations of, and building up, reef structures (notable exceptions of stony corals outside this scleractinian order include Fire corals, which fall under the Hydrozoan, and Blue and Organ Pipe corals, which are Octocoral).
+Stony corals (scleractinians) make up the largest order of anthozoans, and are the group primarily responsible for laying the foundations of, and building up, reef structures.
 For the most part, scleractinians are colonial organisms composed of hundreds to hundreds of thousands of individuals, called polyps (Barnes, R.D., 1987; Lalli and Parsons, 1995).

 As members of the phylum Cnidaria, corals have only a limited degree of organ development.
 Each polyp consists of three basic tissue layers: an outer epidermis, an inner layer of cells lining the gastrovascular cavity which acts as an internal space for digestion, and a layer called the mesoglea in between (Barnes, R.D., 1987).